ahmed-shehataa/Android-Roadmap/README.md

 ## Advanced part 2:
 - Now, you need to know more about retrofit and it's customization.
-- Learn some design patterns (Builder, singleton, factory, observer, ...).
+- Learn some design patterns (Builder, singleton, factory, prototype, observer, ...).
 - Reactive programming.
 - Dependency injection (DI).
+- Jet-pack Compose
 - Sensors.
 - Security.
 - Testing.

 ## What after that: :thinking:
-I think you need to keep learning more and more.. :joy:
+I think you need to keep learning more and more..